Map of Europe - itinerary for a winter Eurotrip

 Munich

-Munich is another place that I have been to before, but I’m really looking forward to a second visit.
-This city stole my heart the first time around with its numerous beer halls and Bavarian charm.
+Munich is another place that I have been to before, but I was looking forward to a second visit.
+This city stole my heart with its numerous beer halls and Bavarian charm.

-We’ll jump on the ICE again for a speedy 3-hour train trip from Leipzig, then check in to our hotel near Munich Central Station.
-We won’t spend loads of time sightseeing in Munich – mostly just checking out some of the cool neighbourhoods while working remotely.
-Of course, we’ll also try to find some veggie curry wurst sausages and drink a ton of weissbier.
+We jumped on the ICE again for a speedy 3-hour train trip from Leipzig, then checked in to our hotel near Munich Central Station.
+We didn’t spend loads of time sightseeing in Munich – mostly just checked out some of the cool neighbourhoods while working remotely.
+Of course, we also found some veggie curry wurst sausages and drink a ton of weissbier.

 Colourful buildings in Rovinj on Croatia's Adriatic coast